gotev/swapi-android/README.md

 }
 ```

 And then you can make requests from Coroutine Scopes to get data for each resource.
+All the domain models are also `Parcelable` so you can safely pass them as arguments.

 ```kotlin
 swapiClient.species()